-This week our foster cat Sam has his meet and greet with a potential forever home.
-I wanted to tell his foster cat story in photographs and tell you how he travelled from bedraggled rescue to friendly foster.
+- UPDATE: This week our foster cat Sam has his meet and greet with a potential forever home.
+A lady has fallen in love with him after reading his story.

 A Touch of Rescue Drama

 The family who originally adopted Sam and his brother probably thought they were just adopting cute kittens.
-They forgot, as many do, that kittens grow up to be adult cats who need care, food and most importantly spay/neuter surgery and regular vet visits.
+They forgot, as many do, that kittens grow up to be adult cats who need care, food and most importantly spay/neuter surgery and regular vet visits to keep them healthy.

-The family were not sure how to cope with Sam as he grew up and young adult hormones kicked in, and he arrived at our house looking like a ginger twig (or an American popsicle stick) who had spent his days at ‘fight club’.
-He had not been abused, it was more neglect that happened when world events took over and lockdown family issues intervened.
+The result of their lack of knowledge was a family unsure how to cope with two growing young boy cats as they grew up and hormones kicked in.
+The twosome began to fight frequently, and Sam arrived at our house looking like a thin ginger twig (or an American popsicle stick) who had spent his days at a disreputable ‘fight club’.
+He had not been abused, it was more neglect that happened as world events took over and worldwide lockdown issues intervened.